bourdakos1/visual-recognition-with-coreml/README.md

 1. Copy your **api_key** and paste it into the **apiKey** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20With%20Discovery/Core%20ML%20Vision%Discovery/ImageClassificationViewController.swift) file.

 ## Installing the Watson Swift SDK
-Start here if you already downloaded and configured [Visual Recognition with Core ML][vizreq_with_coreml].

 The Watson Swift SDK makes it easy to keep track of your custom Core ML models and to download your custom classifiers from IBM Cloud to your device.

 Use the Carthage dependency manager to download and build the Watson Swift SDK.